Trump honors fallen warriors at Memorial Day ceremonies, assures ‘we are the captains of our own fate’

 The military personnel and some VIPs in attendance had been wearing masks on the steps of the monument prior to the arrival of the Trumps and the Pences.
 But an unknown woman approached the dignitaries and asked everyone to take them off.
 Much of the group stood socially distanced on the outdoor stairs.
 Secretary of State Mike Pompeo was spotted putting on a mask decorated with stars and stripes as he left the ceremony.

-Baltimore Mayor Bernard "Jack" Young late last week had urged Trump to forgo his planned visit to the city amid Baltimore's stay-at-home order.
+Baltimore Mayor Bernard "Jack" Young late last week had urged Trump to skip his planned visit to the city amid Baltimore's stay-at-home order.

 "I wish that the president, as our nation's leader, would set a positive example and not travel during this holiday weekend," Young, a Democrat, said in a statement.
 “That President Trump is deciding to pursue nonessential travel sends the wrong message to our residents, many of whom have been disproportionately impacted by the COVID-19 virus."